Slider0007/AI-on-the-edge-device/docs/Troubleshooting/StatusLED_BlinkCodes.md

 WLAN connection is interrupted due to an timeout because no beacon from AP is received in a timely manner.
 Most probably access point  is not available anymore or connection is not reliable.

 ### `WLAN Disconnected (Further reasons)`
 WLAN connection is interrupted due to further reasons.
-Disconnect reason is printed in warining message.
+Disconnect reason is printed in warning message.
 Please check serial console output or logfile from sd card (using another device to retrieve logfile /log/message/).
 Please refer to this page to have additional infos in terms of WLAN disconnect reasons --> [WLAN disconnect reason code description](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#wi-fi-reason-code)